Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Kuchiki-1.1-L2-7B (using oobabooga/text-generation-webui) : 10
 - Pygmalion-2-13B-SuperCOT2 (using oobabooga/text-generation-webui) : 10
 - airoboros-l2-13b-gpt4-m2.0 (using oobabooga/text-generation-webui) : 10
+- Mistral-7B-OpenOrca (using oobabooga/text-generation-webui) : 10
+- Nous-Capybara-7B (using oobabooga/text-generation-webui) : 10
+- Mistral-7B-Instruct-v0.1 (using oobabooga/text-generation-webui) : 10

 ### Question 4: What are the main causes of the French Revolution according to this passage: "The French Revolution, which took place between 1789 and 1799, was rooted in financial crises, social inequality, and Enlightenment ideas."
 Task Domain: Abstractive Question Answering